 - (d) Implement (in any programming language) a simple greedy agglomerative algorithm: start with each node being a separated community and then do successive iterations in which you try all possible changes for one node (that is, for each node $i \in V$, try changing its community to all possible communities $j \in C$), and apply the change that produces the best gain in modularity (if there is ties, choose any possible).
-Attach the program to your homework submission with a very short description on how it works. - Make a plot showing the modularity increase as you are making more iterations until you reach you a "local maximum", and report the communities you found (as a visualization), comparing them to the communities found previously. - (e) Using your previous program as a basis, explain how could you obtain a larger quantity of communities?
+Attach the program to your homework submission with a very short description on how it works. - Using one of the movies from from the previous questions, make a plot showing the modularity increase as you are making more iterations until you reach you a "local maximum", and report the communities you found (as a visualization), comparing them to the communities found previously. - (e) Using your previous program as a basis, explain how could you obtain a larger quantity of communities?
 And how could you obtain less communities?